 VTA issued bonds secured by the 1976 sales tax, subsequent to voter approval, but prior to the commencement of collection of the Measure A sales tax in order to incur project expenditures under the Measure A Program.
-On an annual basis, the Measure A Program reimburses the VTA Transit Fund for debt principal, interest and related expenditures incurred for the 2008 Sales Tax Revenue Refunding Bonds (2008 Bonds).
+On an annual basis, the Measure A Program reimburses VTA Transit for debt principal, interest and related expenditures incurred for the 2008 Sales Tax Revenue Refunding Bonds (2008 Bonds).
+In September 2018, \$103.22 million of VTA 2018 Series A Sales Tax Revenue Refunding Bonds (2018 Series A Bonds) were issued to current refund \$114.92 million principal amount of the VTA 2008 Series A, B and C Bonds (the "2008 Bonds") maturing on June 1, 2026.
+As part of the refunding, VTA terminated the three fixed payor interest rate swaps associated with the 2008 Bonds.
+Unlike a traditional refunding for debt service savings, the purpose of the 2018 Series A Bonds was to simplify VTA's debt portfolio, and to eliminate future uncertainty related to variable rate 2008 Bonds and the related interest rate swaps.
+Nonetheless, the 2018 Series A Bonds also generated deferred outflows on refunding in the amount of \$6.5 million and a net present value savings in the amount of \$1.61 million.
+The refunding bonds were issued at an all-in true interest cost of 3.14%.
+The 2018 Series A Bonds were issued as a traditional fixed rate bond in a negotiated sale.
 The reimbursement will continue until the debt obligations are extinguished.
 There are no formal reimbursement arrangements or loan terms in place.
 Accordingly, any reimbursements made by the Measure A Program will be recorded in the period in which they occur.
-For the fiscal year ended June 30, 2018, the Measure A Program paid \$14,936,092 in debt service, consisting of \$10,775,000 in principal and \$4,161,092 in interest and other bond charges.
+For the fiscal year ended June 30, 2019, the Measure A Program paid \$11.4 million in debt service, consisting of \$6.8 million in principal and \$4.6 million in interest and other bond charges.

 2000 Measure A Transit Improvement Program

 [A Fund of the Santa Clara Valley Transportation Authority]

 Notes to Budgetary Comparison Schedule

-For the Fiscal Year Ended June 30, 2018
+For the Fiscal Year Ended June 30, 2019

-The following table presents the projected aggregate annual amount of principal and interest payments required to repay the outstanding debt as of June 30, 2018:
+The following table presents the projected aggregate annual amount of principal and interest payments required to repay the outstanding debt as of June 30, 2019 (in thousands):